J0-nas/TDDD27/Project Plan - Music.md

 ## Project Description

-Mousika is a music trivia quiz.
-Heavily inspired by https://www.thesongclash.com/de/quiz and similar games.
+Mousika is a music trivia quiz similar to https://www.thesongclash.com/de/quiz and other games.

-It's standard game mode is to guess the artist and title of 10 songs played consecutively (30 second  preview - obtained from the free napster api).
+It's standard game mode is to guess the artist and title of 10 songs played consecutively (30 second  preview - obtained from the free napster API).
 Due to its nature it should be used with a keyboard (desktop PC/notebook).
 The players hear the same song at the same time and collect points based on how fast they solve the artist and title.
 A player can join the game at any point and is in sync with the song currently played.

 Besides the 10 round game, each song has a record - minimum time a player needed to solve it - such that players can try to break the existing record.